About - BAUM LLC, founded by David R. Baum

 * David brought a successful action concerning the unlawful sale by a prominent New York gallery of the painting "Girl in Mirror" by Roy Lichtenstein.
 Featured multiple times in The New York Times, the Financial Times, and New York Magazine, the case is now taught and referencd as a seminal case on the fiduciary duties of art dealers with respect to sellers and consignments.

-* David won summary judgment for two banks against a billion dollar hedge fund that breached a contract to redeem millions of dollars in trust preferred securities (known as "TruPS").
+* David won summary judgment for two banks against a billion dollar hedge fund that refused to redeem millions in trust preferred securities (known as "TruPS").
 TruPS are a recent focus of bank regulators and this was the first known decision establishing liability.
 Leawood Bankshares Inc. v.
 Alesco Preferred Fundings X, Ltd., 823 F. Supp.
 2d 244 (S.D.N.Y.
 2011).

 * David successfully defended Ozzy Osbourne and his record label and publisher in California federal court in a lawsuit filed by the bassist and drummer on two classic multi-platinum albums, Blizzard of Ozz and Diary of a Madman, seeking millions in royalties.
 The case was dismissed on summary judgment.
 Daisley v.
 Osbourne, et al., 78 Fed.
 Appx.
 594 (9th Cir.
 2003), cert. denied, 541 U.S. 1030 (2004).
 The case was featured in a front-page Wall Street Journal article.

-* In a landmark copyright case, David won summary judgment in California federal court on a claim brought against the Beastie Boys and corporate parties for a digital sample in the song "Pass the Mic" from the multi-platinum album Check Your Head.
-Based on David's legal and musical analysis, the court's held that the sample was not sufficiently original to warrant protection.
+* In a landmark copyright case, David won summary judgment on a claim brought against the Beastie Boys and others for a sample in "Pass the Mic," a track on the multi-platinum album Check Your Head.
+A California federal court accepted David's legal and musical analysis in finding that the sample is insufficiently original to warrant protection.
 The decision was affirmed by the Ninth Circuit.
 Newton v.
 Diamond et al., 204 F. Supp.
 2d 1244 (C.D.
 Cal.
 2002), aff'd, 349 F.3d 591 (9th Cir.
 2003).

-* David won summary judgment in Michigan federal court for NASCAR star driver Kasey Kahne on a breach of contract claim brought by Ford arising out of Kahne's departure to a Dodge-sponsored team.
-The court declared the parties' agreement non-binding because it failed to set forth material terms.
+* As reported by ESPN and sports journals nationwide, David won summary judgment in Michigan federal court for NASCAR star driver Kasey Kahne on a breach of contract claim brought by Ford arising out of Kahne's departure to a Dodge-sponsored team.
+The court declareda key agreement non-binding because it failed to set forth material terms.
 Ford Motor Co. v.
 Kahne, 379 F. Supp.
 857 (E.D.
 Mich., 2005).
-The case was reported by ESPN and sports journals nationwide.

 * David won an injunction in Connecticut federal court against former employees, Genworth Financial, a leading investment firm, for the misappropriation of client information.
 Genworth Financial v.
 McMullan, 2010 WL 2428749 (D. Conn.
 2010).
 David also won sanctions for defendants' failure to preserve electronic information.
 Genworth Financial v.
 McMullan, 267 F.R.D.
 443 (D. Conn.
 2010), often cited as important precedent regarding e-discovery obligations.

-* Other clients in the music and entertainment space have included The Beatles, Bob Dylan, Bruce Springsteen, Paul Simon, Peter Gabriel, Mariah Carey, Pink, 'NSYNC, Wyclef Jean, TLC, and the Estates of The Notorious B.I.G., Jimi Hendrix, Woody Guthrie, and others, as well as most major record and music publishing companies.
+* Other clients in the music and entertainment space include Paul McCartney, Bob Dylan, Bruce Springsteen, Paul Simon, Peter Gabriel, Mariah Carey, The Allman Brothers, Pink, 'NSYNC, Wyclef Jean, TLC, and the Estates of The Notorious B.I.G., Jimi Hendrix, Woody Guthrie, and others, as well as most major record and music publishing companies.
 Clients in the movie and television industry have included Dreamworks, AETV, MTV and others.

-* David successfully represented Jeff Beck in connection with one of the most famous stolen instruments in the history of rock and roll.
-Beck, a two-time inductee into the Rock and Roll Hall of Fame, lost the famed guitar due to a theft during the 1969 tour of the Jeff Beck Group.
-David obtained a dismissal of a lawsuit in New York brought by a dealer in 2018 who bought the guitar and sought to declare it as his own.
+* David successfully represented Jeff Beck in connection with one of the most famous stolen instruments in rock and roll history .
+The two-time inductee into the Hall of Fame lost the guitar during the 1969 tour of the Jeff Beck Group with Rod Stewart and Ronnie Wood.
+David obtained a dismissal of a lawsuit in New York brought by a dealer in 2018 who bought and sought to declare the guitar as his own.

-* David represented the Cy Twombly Foundation in an action against two of its directors for taking improper legal and investment fees.
-Following parallel high-profile actions in Delaware Chancery Court and New York Surrogates Court, David achieved the resignations of both directors.
-Featured in The New York Times and other news outlets worlwide, the case is frequently cited as a leading precedent for the governance of non-profit institutions.
+* David represented the Cy Twombly Foundation in litigations against two of its directors for taking improper legal and investment fees.
+Following high-profile actions in Delaware Chancery Court and NY Surrogates Court, David achieved the resignations of both directors.
+Featured in The New York Times and other news outlets worlwide, the case is cited as a leading precedent for the governance of non-profit institutions.

-* David has handled major gifts to museums that include the Metropolitan Museum of Art, Art Institute of Chicago, Philadelphia Museum of Art, Whitney Museum of American Art, and the Tate Museum in London.
+* David has handled valuable gifts and grants to museums and institutions that include the Metropolitan Museum of Art, Art Institute of Chicago, Whitney Museum of American Art, Philadelphia Museum of Art, Museum of Fine Arts Boston, and the Tate Museum in London.

 * Based on an impromptu cross-examination of a witness on the stand, David won a multi-party Chapter 11 trial in California federal court over the control of Fremont General, a lender with over $800 million in NOLs and $100 million in book value.
 The victory was reported in business and bankruptcy journals across the country.